Massive shifts in commuter habits point to a ‘new normal’ and changes in transportation

 - Personal vehicles were named the safest mode of transportation, as 91% of respondents rated them as somewhat or very safe.

-Future disruption means companies and municipalities need ongoing data to understand how this change impacts them.
+Future disruption means companies and municipalities need ongoing data to understand how changes in transportation impact them.
 Will there be a greater need for food, retail, and childcare services in the suburbs as people opt out of commuting to major city centers?
 Or will suburban roads become more congested?
 Will a change in predictable rush hour times lead to a change in congestion and therefore in safety and risk?
 Will personal vehicle purchases are on the rise—and if so, what does that mean for public transportation and rideshare services?

 This transformation is just beginning and the future is uncertain; after all, people don’t always do as they plan to do.
 But mobility data is a critical component to understanding, predicting, and monitoring changes so people, companies, and municipalities can make informed decisions.
 Arity monitors driving trends and driver behavior data in real-time to help companies adjust to this new world and know where consumers will need them, ultimately helping to drive their business.